Docs » Charts in Splunk Observability Cloud » Chart types in Splunk Observability Cloud

 • The valueSuffix property specifies a suffix string.

-Event feed charts let you add a list of events to a dashboard.
+Use event feed charts when you want to see a list of events on your dashboard.
 An event feed chart can display one or more event types depending how you specify the criteria.

-Text charts let you add textual information to a dashboard.
-The text appears in the same type of panel that Observability Cloud uses to display data.
+Use text charts when you want to place a text note on the dashboard instead of displaying metrics.
+The text appears in the same type of panel that Splunk Observability Cloud uses to display data.

 Note